1inch/1inch-sdk-go/golang/DEVELOPMENT.md

+This SDK will be open for contributions from the community.
+Contribution guidelines will be added soon!

 ### Type generation

 Type generation is done using the `generate_types.sh` script.
 To add a new swagger file or update an existing one, place the swagger file in `swagger-static` and run the script.
 It will generate the types file and place it in the appropriately-named sub-folder inside the `client` directory